Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 3. Standard of Institutional Evaluation

-(a) limits majoritarian capture;
+(a) limit majoritarian capture;

-(b) reinforces institutional legitimacy;
+(b) reinforce institutional legitimacy;

-(c) protects equal civic standing;
+(c) protect equal civic standing;

-(d) preserves constitutional coherence.
+(d) preserve constitutional coherence.

 3.2 Structural failure arises where: